Ultimate Sicily Itinerary – From 3 to 10 days, up to 2 weeks

 San Vito Lo Capo is a real jewel with an amazing coral sandy beach.
 This is a place I would recommend to any beach lover, especially if you land at Palermo airport.

 From San Vito, you can also organise day excursions to Scopello, for the boutique town and the lovely sea, and to the Riserva Dello Zingaro for a walk and some time spent in one of many coves swimming in the turquoise water.

 Other beaches nearby are Bue Marino Beach, Màcari Beach and the isolated ‘A Chianca Beach

-Also consider a day trip to Favignana, a great destination for snorkelling.
+Also consider a day trip to Favignana, a great place to visit for snorkelling.

-To get to San Vito Lo Capo, you can either decide to rent a car or you can opt for a direct Shuttle bus to/from the airports of Palermo and Trapani.
+To get to San Vito Lo Capo, you can either decide to hire a vehicle or you can opt for a direct Shuttle bus to/from the airports of Palermo and Trapani.